 Feeling more isolated than ever, Nancy retreated.
 Having realized that the direct approach did not work, she decided to be more strategic.
 Here is what she did.

 - Identify family roles.
 One of the mistakes Nancy made initially in speaking with her family was to forget the roles her narcissistic mother imposed on the family.
 Nancy was the scapegoat, her dad was the enabler, her brother was the golden child, and her sister was the forgotten.
 In each relationship, her mother gained a benefit.
 Nancy took the fall for her mother’s errors.
 Her dad supplied her mother with daily attention and affirmation.
 Her brother was the poster child her mom used to display what a great parent she was.
-And her sister was the consistent brunt of her mother’s jokes (which fed her superior ego) because she so withdrawn.
+And her sister was the consistent brunt of her mother’s jokes (which fed her superior ego) because of she so withdrawn.

 - See their benefit.
 One of the reasons these roles were so intact is because the family members also gained some benefit.
 By absorbing her mom’s mistakes, Nancy thought she was promoting peace in the family.
 Likewise, her dad, who saw himself as a protector/rescuer, sheltered his family from the narcissistic angry rant by giving her mom whatever attention she wanted.
 Her brother loved being viewed as perfect by his mother because it fed his own ego.
 Her sister managed to dodge her mother’s verbal assaults by hiding in the background and did not want to give up her safety by exposing her mother.

 - Speak their language.
 Now that Nancy saw the positive and negative impact of narcissism for each family member, she was able to work within their perspective, not hers.
 Nancy had to put her own tendency for direct confrontation on the shelf and implement a more gentle approach.
 She began by thanking her dad for how he protected the family.
 Then she started dropping hints with her brother about how difficult it must to be to constantly have to look perfect.
-With her sister, she entered into her quite space and just sat with her until her sister initiated conversation.
+With her sister, she entered into her quiet space and just sat with her until her sister initiated conversation.

 - Plant seeds.
 After gaining some new trust and comfort with her family members, Nancy began planting the seeds of defining narcissism.
 When her mother insisted that everyone go to the restaurant that she wanted, even though no one else like that place, she would whisper words like selfish or “it’s all about mom”.
 She began verbalizing when her mother refused to show empathy for others to which her mom was surprisingly proud of her callousness.
 Nancy even sarcastically commented that her mother was always right to which her mom openly agreed.
 When her mom blamed Nancy for distracting her which caused food to be burned, Nancy’s response was “it must be nice to never need to apologize.”